Learning to Shape Rewards using a Game of Two Partners: Experiments

-\textbf{1.
-Beneficial shaping reward.} Our method is able to learn a shaping-reward function that leads to improved {\fontfamily{cmss}\selectfont Controller} performance.
-In particular, it is able to learn to shape rewards that encourage the RL agent to avoid suboptimal -- but easy to learn -- policies in favour of policies that attain the maximal return.
+\textbf{Beneficial shaping reward.} ROSA is able to learn a shaping-reward function that leads to improved {\fontfamily{cmss}\selectfont Controller} performance.
+In particular, it is able to learn to shape rewards that encourage the RL agent to avoid suboptimal --- but easy to learn --- policies in favour of policies that attain the maximal return.
 To demonstrate this, we designed a Maze environment with two terminal states: a suboptimal goal state that yields a reward of $0.5$ and an optimal goal state which yields a reward of $1$.
 In this maze design, the sub-optimal goal is more easily reached.
 A good shaping-reward function discourages the agent from visiting the sub-optimal goal.
-As shown in Fig. \ref{Figure:explore_Maze}\footnote{The sum of curves for each method may be less that 1 if the agent fails to arrive at either goal.} our method achieves this by learning to place high shaping rewards (dark green) on the path that leads to the optimal goal. \textbf{2.
-Subgoal discovery.} We used the Subgoal Maze introduced in \citep{mcgovern2001automatic} to test if ROSA can discover subgoals.
-The environment has two rooms separated by a gateway.
-To solve this, the agent has to discover the subgoal of reaching the gateway before it can reach the goal.
-Rewards are $-0.01$ everywhere except at the goal state where the reward is $1$.
-As shown in Fig. \ref{Figure:Subgoal_Maze}, our method successfully solves this environment whereas other methods fail.
-Our method assigns importance to reaching the gateway, depicted by the heatmap of added shaped rewards.
+As shown in Fig. \ref{Figure:explore_Maze}\footnote{The sum of curves for each method may be less that 1 if the agent fails to arrive at either goal.} ROSA achieves this by learning to place shaping rewards (dark green) on the path that leads to the optimal goal.